Your One-Stop Shop to Become a Missouri Notary

 Apply online to become a Missouri notary.

-Click here to create an account, take a FREE Missouri notary course and start the Missouri notary application process.
+Click here to create an account to start the Missouri notary application process.
 Our online notary wizard will guide you step by step through the application process.
-Within four to six business days after your submit the Missouri notary application, the Missouri Secretary of State will mail you a commission letter stating that you need to go to the county clerk's office to file the four-year, $10,000 notary bond, take the Oath of Office, and pickup your notary commission certificate.
+You will be asked to read the Missouri notary handbook and take an online exam administered by the Missouri Secretary of State.
+Within four to six business days after your submit the Missouri notary application, the Missouri Secretary of State will mail you a notary commission letter stating that you need to go to the county clerk's office to file the four-year, $10,000 notary bond, take the oath of office, and pickup your notary commission certificate.

 Order your four-year, $10,000 Missouri notary bond - it includes a $10,000 errors and omissions policy at no extra cost.

-Save time, no need to wait days to receive your notary bond.
-You can download the notary bond 24/7 upon checkout.
-Take the notary bond to the county clerk's office to receive your notary commission certificate.
+Save time!
+No need to wait days to receive your notary bond.
+You can now order the notary bond 24/7 and download it instantly upon checkout.

 Order your Missouri notary supplies.

-Save up to 70% on Missouri notary supplies you find somewhere else.
-Plus receive a one-year membership in the American Association of notaries at no additional cost.
-A $19.00 value.
-All of our Missouri notary stamps, seals, and notary journals are made in-house, come with a lifetime replacement guarantee, and comply with Missouri notary laws.
+Save up to 70% on the same Missouri notary supplies that you may find somewhere else plus receive a free one-year membership in the American Association of notaries at no additional cost.
+(A $19.00 value.)
+We offer only the highest-quality products, which comply with all Missouri legal requirements for notaries.
+All our Missouri notary stamps are manufactured in-house, and we stand behind them 100%.
+All our notary supplies come with a LIFETIME REPLACEMENT GUARANTEE – No questions asked!
 You can order your notary supplies during the notary application process.

 File the notary bond with the county clerk's office.